mkbredem/aap_tfc_workshop/2.2-cred/README.md

 These credential types enhance the flexibility and security of your automation efforts.

 ### 3. Add Vault Credential
+Ansible-Core has a command called ansible-vault.
+It allows you to encrypt files from the CLI that contain sensitive information that you don't want to have published/visible in your git based repo.
+There is such a file in the Terraform Workshop Project.
+When the project is sync'd with AAP, this file will be decrypted using this credential.
+If you don't add this credential to the Job Templates that pull from this project, they will error out before execution.

 * Go to **Automation Execution → Infrastructure → Credentials** click the **Create Credential** button.
 Fill in the form: